Macrometacorp/docs/docs/streams/subscriptions.md

 ## Key_Shared

-In Key_Shared type, multiple consumers can attach to the same subscription.
-Messages are delivered in a distribution across consumers and message with same key or same ordering key are delivered to only one consumer.
+In *key_shared* mode, multiple consumers can attach to the same subscription.
+Messages are delivered in a distribution across consumers and messages with the same key or same ordering key are delivered to only one consumer.
 No matter how many times the message is re-delivered, it is delivered to the same consumer.
 When a consumer connected or disconnected will cause served consumer change for some key of message.

 Note that when the consumers are using the Key_Shared subscription type, you need to disable batching or use key-based batching for the producers.
 There are two reasons why the key-based batching is necessary for Key_Shared subscription type: